 Morphology now refers to the systematic form-meaning relationship between words and the study of the internal structure of words.

 Take the word ‘talk’, if you were to look it up in a dictionary you would not find separate entries for: talks, talked, talking – these words are derived from/ examples of, the same word.
 Talk is a lexeme and talks, talked and talking can be qualified as word forms.

-When acquiring speech (a biological primary function) children naturally absorb and apply these patterns automatically.
-However, in order to write them correctly (a biological secondary function), children benefit from being taught explicitly about how words are formed – their internal structure – as part of the orthography of our language.
+When acquiring speech (a biologically primary function) children absorb and apply these patterns automatically.
+However, in order to write them correctly (a biologically secondary function), children benefit from being taught explicitly about how words are formed – their internal structure – as part of the orthography of our language.